alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 You can use the [`GET /entries/` endpoint](#getentries) to return specific entries to a register.
 This takes the parameters `start` and `limit`.

 For example, your last highest entry number from the `government-organisation` register could be 750.
-You could then make a request to find out if there are any new entries.
-If you receive a response, you'll know there are updates.
+You could then make this request to find out if there are any new entries:

-Example request:

 ```http
 GET /entries/?start=751 HTTP/1.1